The Rolling Stones' Redlands bust: Attendees

 David Schneiderman, under the alias David Jones, known as the "Acid King" usually carried a briefcase which acted as a mobile drug dispensary.
 Robert Fraser was an art dealer and nicknamed "Groovy Bob" by Terry Southern on account of the gatherings he organised, which included celebrities such as the Beatles, the Stones, photographer Michael Cooper, designer Christopher Gibbs, Marianne Faithfull, Dennis Hopper, William Burroughs and Kenneth Anger.
 (Note: Paul McCartney called Fraser "one of the most influential people of the London Sixties scene".)
 Christopher Gibbs, an antique dealer, was known as the "King of Chelsea" and was a close friend of the band.
-(Note: Jagger had previously attended one of Gibbs’ dinner parties, where he told a fellow attendee "I'm here to learn how to be a gentleman".)
+(Note: Jagger had previously attended one of Gibbs' dinner parties, where he told a fellow attendee "I'm here to learn how to be a gentleman".)
 Others were photographer, Michael Cooper, who was to design the cover of Their Satanic Majesties Request.
 The party, says Trynka, was to be a "showdown between the straight world and the alternative world".
-Brian Jones had planned to attend, but he was still working on the soundtrack for Mord und Totschlag (A Degree of Murder).
-Nicky Karmer, an associate of the band, also attended.
+Brian Jones had planned to attend, but he was still working on the soundtrack for Mord und Totschlag (Degree of Murder).
+Nicky Kramer, an associate of the band, also attended.

 Redlands party

 Trynka asserts that one of the intentions of the party was to give Jagger his first acid trip.
 Schneiderman provided LSD to the house party goers around midday; Jagger was sick at first.
 They then drove around Sussex, Cooper photographing them as they travelled.
 In the evening Tony Bramwell—a Beatles' roadie—arrived, and was soon followed by George Harrison and his wife Pattie, although neither stayed long.
-(Note: Bramwell later explained his presence as being due to his having a sort in Selsey, but apart from that "when I got there, there was just a lot of shit people that I really didn't like.
+(Note: Bramwell later explained his presence as being due to his having a girlfriend in Selsey, but apart from that "when I got there, there was just a lot of shit people that I really didn't like.
 Robert Fraser always got up my nose.
 So I wasn't there for more than ten minutes before I left".)